 University of Glasgow

-The Institute of Infection, Immunity and Inflammation is an internationally recognised centre of excellence conducting high quality basic, translational and clinical science in the disciplines of infection, immunology and inflammation.
+The School of Infection and Immunity is an internationally recognised centre of excellence conducting high quality basic, translational and clinical science in the disciplines of infection, immunology and inflammation.

-Our scientists and clinicians work together to promote and develop research, drug discovery and ultimately improvements in patient care in these areas of critical international importance.
-The Arthritis Research UK Rheumatoid Arthritis Centre for Excellence is one of a number of research centres based within the Institute.
+Our scientists and clinicians work together to promote and develop research, drug discovery, precision medicine and ultimately improvements in patient care in these areas of critical international importance.
+The Research into Inflammatory Arthritis Centre Versus Arthritis is one of a number of research centres based within the School.

-Research activities in immunology and inflammation are incorporated in the Institute’s Centre for Immunobiology.
-Our research strengths include cellular immunology as well as cytokine and chemokine biology.
+Research activities in immunology and inflammation are incorporated in the School's Centre for Immunobiology.
+Our research strengths include cellular and molecular immunology as well as cytokine and chemokine biology.

-These are underpinned and strengthened by cutting-edge real-time in vivo imaging expertise, including one of the most advanced multiphoton imaging facilities currently available in the UK, and an advanced cellular analysis and sorting facility, as well as by a wide range of in vitro and in vivo expertise.
+These are underpinned and strengthened by cutting-edge high-throughput polyomic analysis (Glasgow Polyomics), real-time in vivo imaging expertise, including one of the most advanced multiphoton imaging facilities currently available in the UK, advanced cellular analysis and sorting facility, as well as by a wide range of in vitro and in vivo expertise.

-In recognition of their key role in understanding and treating rheumatism, all three universities have been awarded the status of European Union League Against Rheumatism (EULAR) Centre of Excellence.
+In recognition of their key role in understanding and treating rheumatism, all four universities have been awarded the status of European Union League Against Rheumatism (EULAR) Centre of Excellence.